connectashish028/LinearEquationsAndCurveFitting/README.md

-# Numerical Methods in Python
+# Linear Equations And Curve Fitting

 This repository contains a Jupyter Notebook exploring various numerical methods in Python, including: